 These photos were taken before the rental company arrived with the white chiavari chairs that really helped to further feminize the overall look.
 I wish I could have gotten a photo with the chairs around the table!

 White ceramic chargers from Old Time Pottery are topped with “frilly” square luncheon plates from Home Goods.
 My much-loved “Victorian Toile Rose” salad plates by Maxcera finish off the stack.
-(The rose plates were a hit at my Mom’s 81st birthday luncheon seen under the “Birthdays” tab here and for a ladies’ tea seen under the “Fun Stuff” tab here.)
+(The rose plates were a hit at my Mom’s 81st birthday luncheon, for a Mother’s Day Luncheon, and for a ladies’ tea.)

 The centerpiece was made up of a series of cherub statues with this larger one in the middle.
 Their bowls are filled with fresh roses, orchids and hydrangea.
 The fresh ivy I had wasn’t long enough to add the drama I wanted, so I substituted faux strands.
 Although it seems quite apparent in these photos, the faux ivy was barely noticeable.